What is a home insurance deductible?

 "Policyholders need to determine how their state's hurricane deductibles — which are a percentage of the home's value instead of a set dollar amount (they vary by state) — will impact their ability to handle the total amount they would have to pay out of their own pocket in the event of a loss."

-Wind and hail deductibles function very similarly as hurricane deductibles in that they’re paid mostly in percentages rather than fixed dollar amounts.
-These types of deductibles are the standard in Tornado Alley (Kansas, Oklahoma, Texas, and Nebraska) and certain Midwestern states like Ohio.
+Wind and hail deductibles function very similarly to hurricane deductibles in that they’re paid mostly in percentages rather than fixed-dollar amounts.
+These types of deductibles are the standard in Tornado Alley (Kansas, Oklahoma, Texas, and Nebraska) and certain Midwestern states like Ohio and Illinois.